Haggarman/Software-3D-Perspective-Correct-Textured-Triangles/README.md

  This realization lead to two innovations not long after the graphics accelerators covered here.
 1. Lossy data compression can be used on the largest textures.
 For example store exact values every 4th texel and then some bitfields to shape the interpolation curve between them.
 A tiny bit more hardware but this could lead to a patent (groan).
 2. Keep the X and Y LODs separated for a 2 dimensional lookup of the texture.
 This is called Anisotropic texturing.
-In our program examples, this would work great for the road texture because it is often drawn crushed vertically but wide horizontally.
+In our program examples, this would work great for the square road texture because it is often drawn crushed vertically but wide horizontally.

 ### Why do I feel mip mapping is overrated?